1. Things tend to fall in place a lot

 2. We all speak the same language

 Have you ever seen that meme, with the two pills that Morpheus holds in the Matrix?
 It says if you take the red pill you’ll be fluent in every language, and if you take the blue pill you’ll be able to master every musical instrument.
-Most people I’ve talked to about it say they would choose the blue pill, but I think the red one deserves more careful consideration.
+Most people I’ve talked to about it say they would choose the red pill, but I think the blue one deserves more careful consideration.
 It would be amazing to communicate fluently with every person on the planet.
-I think back to all my conversations in Spanish with people who didn’t speak any English at all, wishing that I had a better grasp of the language so I could better convey what I was feeling.
+I think back to all my conversations in Spanish, wishing that I had a better grasp of the language so I could better convey what I was feeling.
 But, and this is to the main point, I was still able to communicate.
-Even in places where I know zero words, like Malaysia or Indonesia (okay, I know a few words in those languages, as do all English speakers, since a lot of words [especially newer ones] in both those countries are based on English), I was still able to communicate.
+Even in places where I know zero words, like Turkey or Mauritania, I was still able to communicate.
 No, it’s not fluently, or even in any depth, but it’s still communicating.
 And sometimes, at some deeper human level, we can share heartfelt moments, hearty laughs, and moments of great insight with people whom we cannot “speak” to.
-Somewhere between 60%-80% of communication is non-verbal (or so I've read), and a lot of non-verbal gestures and movements are similar, if not the same, across cultures and continents.
-Micro-expressions in the face, hand movements, head movements, body posturing – it all communicates loudly as long as we pay attention and “listen.”
+Somewhere between 50%-80% of communication is non-verbal (or so I've read), and a lot of non-verbal gestures and movements are similar, if not the same, across cultures and continents.
+Micro-expressions in the face, hand movements, head movements, body posturing – it all communicates loudly, as long as we pay attention and “listen.”
 So, while we may not all speak the same verbal languages, we all share a basic form of non-verbal communication, and it’s amazing what you can get across through charades and slowly-spoken single words.

 I think I’d have to take the blue pill.